Pleasant-Knight/cool_interviews/src/Planning_Good_Robotics_Software.md

 ### Abstraction and Its Pitfalls
 Each module provides an abstraction, a simplified view that omits unnecessary details.
 But abstractions can fail in two ways:
- 1- Too detailed: The interface includes things that users don’t need to know (increasing cognitive load).
+ 1. Too detailed: The interface includes things that users don’t need to know (increasing cognitive load).
  → Example: An API that exposes every low-level control flag.
- 1- Too vague: It hides important information that users do need to know, creating confusion and bugs.
+ 1. Too vague: It hides important information that users do need to know, creating confusion and bugs.

 The art of design is deciding what really matters and exposing only that.
 “The key to designing abstractions is to understand what is important, and to minimize what’s important.”

 ### Classitis — When “Small” Goes Too Far
 Many programmers, especially influenced by object-oriented dogma, believe that:
-“Classes should be small.”
+*“Classes should be small.”*
 Ousterhout calls this classitis →the mistaken belief that more classes automatically means better design.
 In reality:
  - Too many small, shallow classes increase the number of interfaces.